cnbeining/autotimecode/README.md

 GPL 3.0.
 Please contact authors if you need licensing.

+Please retrieve copies of licenses from respected repo links.

-Gentle is written by @lowerquality, MIT license, https://github.com/lowerquality/gentle .
+`Gentle` is written by @lowerquality, MIT license, https://github.com/lowerquality/gentle .

-Kaldi is located at https://kaldi-asr.org/ , Apache 2.0 license.
+`Kaldi` is located at https://kaldi-asr.org/ , Apache 2.0 license.

 `ffsend.py` was originally written by Robert Xiao (nneonneo@gmail.com), https://github.com/nneonneo/ffsend, and is licensed under the Mozilla Public License 2.0.
 If you have concern, remove this file and disable Firefox Send.